 [observing Irwin "leading" the inmates in rebuilding the wall]

 Winter: The Prince of Venezuela!
 Who do you think I mean?

 Winter: *Mr* Irwin!

-Gen. Wheeler: You know, I've been hearing some pretty disturbing things about what goes on in here, and now I'm hearing them from a man I trust and who's opinions I respect!
+Gen. Wheeler: [talking privately outside the prison] You know, I've been hearing some pretty disturbing things about what goes on in here, and now I'm hearing them from a man I trust and who's opinions I respect!

 Winter: May I speak freely, sir?

 Winter: With all due respect, sir, I don't know what you've been 'hearing'.
 But until you've spent some time in the yard with those animals you have no idea what happens in here.

 Gen. Wheeler: Point taken, Colonel.
 Nevertheless, if I hear of anyone else dying under your command, you are THROUGH here.
 Do YOU understand ME?

 Doc: [referring to Irwin] You call a three star general, "Man?"
 What are you going to call him next?
 "Dude?"